 Hopefully I’ve conveyed the impression that Fiordland is a big place, with some big things in it.
 Big, impressive, snow capped things.

 One of the main drawcards of the Fiordland National Park, and in fact, of all of New Zealand, is the Milford Sound.
-If you are a Kiwi, this tops the list of the 101 things you must see before you die (yes, there is an actual list).
+If you’re a Kiwi, this tops the list of the 101 things you must see before you die (yes, there is an actual list).

-Specifically, the main attraction is the Mitre Peak, a mountain which rises up out of the Sound to a rather jaw dropping height of 1692m, making it one of the highest mountain peaks in the world of its kind.
+Specifically, the main attraction is Mitre Peak, a mountain which rises up out of the Sound to a rather jaw dropping height of 1,692m.
+It’s one of the tallest mountains in the world to rise directly out of the sea.

 Getting to and from Milford Sound